LearnTeachCode/intro-javascript-class/week-4/4-1-project-prompts.md

 ## 1. Describe your project to our mentors

 One of the most important steps in building *anything* is to get feedback on your ideas from other people!
-Here are some prompts for both students and mentors to consider during these conversations. ***Be sure to take notes and write down your answers!***
+Here are some prompts for both students and mentors to consider during these conversations.

+:star: ***Be sure to take notes and write down your answers!***

-**For students to answer / for mentors to ask:**
+**For students to answer:**

   1. What's the *one sentence* description of your project idea?
 (This is your "elevator pitch", how you'd explain it to someone if you met them in an elevator and only had 30 seconds to describe it.)

   2. Very briefly, who is this project for?
 Who's your target audience?
 How general or specific is your audience?

-  3. Now onto some more details, since we are all software developers here: what are some of the implementation details you'll need to figure out how to build?
+  3. Now onto some more details, since we are all software developers here: what have you identified already as your next steps for building your project?
+(Try to be specific, liek implementation details of the code you'll need to write.)

+  4. What would you like to work on today with your mentor?
+What do you need the most help with?

 **For mentors to give feedback:**